 This is where things get slightly more complicated.
-Tennis betting sites will set the number of games at something like 21.5, then the punter can bet on whether there will be under or over 21.5 games in the match.
+Tennis betting bookmakers will set the number of games at something like 21.5, then the punter can bet on whether there will be under or over 21.5 games in the match.
 The over/under number set by the bookmaker will vary depending on the match.
 For example, in female tennis, one match may have the line set at 19.5 and another may have it set at 22.5.

-Set betting is where tennis betting sites offer punters the chance to bet on the overall score.
+Set betting is where tennis betting platforms offer punters the chance to bet on the overall score.
 For example, player a to beat player b by two sets to one.
 This is the tennis equivalent of football’s popular ‘Correct Score’ betting market.